1.

 Formerly considered conspecific with Indian Scimitar Babbler, this

-is yet another addition to the ever increasing endemics tally of
+is yet another addition to the ever increasing tally of endemic birds in

 Sri Lanka.
 It is smaller than it and has rich rufescent-brown upperparts